xvado00/AIQ/Readme.txt

 concatenate the output of different runs to make a combined sample file.
 The -l option specifies minimal length of generated programs (by default, shorter programs are dropped during the sampling process, to extend the shorter programs add option --extend_shorter.)
 The  --theoretical_sampler option disables all BF code optimization and also outputs programs that are passive or overtime.
+The --improved_optimization option enables optimization of sampled programs by removing further pointless code.

 /refmachine/sample